 The governance arrangements of the practice were developed through a process of continual learning and improvement.
-The governance arrangements for this location consisted of the principal dentist and the practice manager who were responsible for the day to day running of the practice.
-The practice maintained a comprehensive system of policies and procedures.
+The governance arrangements for this location consisted of senior clinicians and a trio of empowered practice managers who were responsible for the day to day running of the practice.
+The practice maintained a comprehensive system of policies and procedures using a commercially available dental clinical governance system.
 All of the staff we spoke with were aware of the policies and how to access them.
-We noted management policies and procedures were kept under review on a regular basis.
+We noted management policies and procedures were kept under review by the lead dental nurse on a regular basis.
+They explained that the company who provided the governance system notified the practice via email when policies and protocols required updating which prevented systems and process from lapsing.